Beneficiary-Owned Equipment When Billing for Accessories and Supplies - JA DME

-When the beneficiary-owned item is not on file with Medicare FFS and claims for supplies and accessories used with that item are billed to the DME MAC, the claim narrative must include all three elements listed below.
-Claims lacking any one of these elements will be denied for missing information.
+When the beneficiary-owned item is not on file with Medicare FFS and claims for supplies and accessories used with that item are billed to the DME MAC, the beneficiary owned information must be placed on file with Medicare for base item in order to qualify for accessories or supplies.

-- Good example: Bene-owned E0601 pur Jan 2021
+- Good example: Bene-owned E0601 pur Jan 2023 (approximate)

 - Written reopening